 Formal Table Setting

 If you love entertaining, there’s nothing quite like setting the dinner table and pulling out all stops!
-One of the best parts about creating amazing tablescapes is using old-fashioned or “fancy” extras.
-Here’s some of the essentials you need to set a formal table and a few formal table setting pieces you might be missing!
+Here’s the essentials you need to set a formal table and a few formal table setting pieces you might be missing.
+This is a long post, you might want to bookmark it for future reference.

 A formal table setting